-The military policy of the allies is open to severer condemnation than that of England, by so much as the party assuming the offensive has by that very fact an advantage over the When the initial difficulty of combining their defensive. forces was overcome, - and it has been seen that at no time did Great Britain seriously embarrass their junction,- the allies had the choice open to them where, when, and how to strike with their superior numbers.
+The military policy of the allies is open to severer condemnation than that of England, by so much as the party assuring the offensive has by that very fact an advantage over the defensive.
+When the initial difficulty of combining their forces was overcome,-and it has been seen that at no time did Great Britain seriously embarrass their junction,-the allies had the choice open to them where, when, and how to strike with their superior numbers.
 How did they avail themselves of this recognized enormous advantage?
 By nibbling at the outskirts of the British Empire, and knocking their heads against the Rock of Gibraltar.
-The most serious military effort made by France, in sending to the United States a squadron and division of troops intended to be double the number of those which actually reached their destination. resulted, in little over a year, in opening the eyes of England to the hopelessness of the contest with the colonics, and thus put an end to a diversion of her strength which had been most beneficial to her opponents.
-In the West Indies one petty island after another was reduced, generally in the absence of the English fleet, with an ease which showed how completely the whole question would have been solved by a decisive victory over that fleet; but the French, though favored with many opportunities, never sought to slip the knot by the simple method of attacking the force upon which all Spain went her own way in the Floridas, and depended. with an overwhelming force obtained successes of no military value.
+The most serious military effort made by France, in sending to the United States a squadron and division of troops intended to be double the number of those which actually reached their destination, resulted, in little over a year, in opening the eyes of England to the hopelessness of the contest with the colonies, and thus put an end to a diversion of her strength which had been most beneficial to her opponents.
+In the West Indies one petty island after another was reduced, generally in the absence of the English fleet, with an ease which showed how completely the whole question would have been solved by a decisive victory over that fleet; but the French, though favored with many opportunities, never sought to slip the knot by the simple method of attacking the force upon which all depended.
+Spain went her own way in the Floridas, and with an overwhelming force obtained successes of no military value.
 In Europe the plan adopted by the English government left its naval force hopelessly inferior in numbers year after year; yet the operations planned by the allies seem in no case seriously to have contemplated the destruction of that force.
 In the crucial instance, when Derby's squadron of thirty sail-of-the-line was hemmed in the open roadstead of Torbay by the allied forty-nine, the conclusion of the council of war not to fight only epitomized the character of the action of the combined navies.
-To further embarrass their exertions in Europe, Spain, during long periods, obstinately persisted in tying down her flect to the neighborhood of Gibraltar; but there was at no time practical recognition of the fact that a severe blow to the English navy in the Straits, or in the English Channel, or on the open sea, was the surest road to reduce the fortress, brought more than once within measurable distance of starvation.
+To further embarrass their exertions in Europe, Spain, during long periods, obstinately persisted in tying down her fleet to the neighborhood of Gibraltar; but there was at no time practical recognition of the fact that a severe blow to the English navy in the Straits, or in the English Channel, or on the open sea, was the surest road to reduce the fortress, brought more than once within measurable distance of starvation.

 In the conduct of their offensive war the allied courts suffered from the divergent counsels and jealousies which have hampered the movements of most naval coalitions.
 The conduct of Spain appears to have been selfish almost to disloyalty, that of France more faithful, and therefore also militarily sounder; for hearty co-operation and concerted action against a common objective, wisely chosen, would have better forwarded the objects of both.
-It must be admitted, too, that the indications point to inefficient administration and preparation on the part of the allies, of Spain especially; and that the quality of the personnel was inferior to that of
+It must be admitted, too, that the indications point to inefficient administration and preparation on the part of the allies, of Spain especially; and that the quality of the personnel (1) was inferior to that of England.
+Questions of preparation and administration, however, though of deep military interest and importance, are very different from the strategic plan or method adopted by the allied courts in selecting and attacking their objectives, and so compassing the objects of the war; and their examination would not only extend this discussion unreasonably, but would also obscure the strategic question by heaping up unnecessary details foreign to its subject.